 Additionally, alcoholic beverages can interfere with the body’s ability to absorb calcium, making bones more susceptible to injury.
-Below are some conditions that can be exacerbated by alcohol consumption, and have a negative impact on your joints.
+Below are some conditions that can be exacerbated by alcohol consumption, and harm your joints.

 While moderate alcohol consumption is not known to cause arthritis pain, it can trigger chronic inflammation and exacerbate pain in those who already have the condition.
-In fact, drinking alcohol is one of the most common triggers for rheumatoid arthritis flares.
+Drinking alcohol is one of the most common triggers for rheumatoid arthritis flares.

-Alcohol abuse and having the diagnosis of one or multiple autoimmune diseases like rheumatoid arthritis is a risk factor for developing heart diseases, like cardiovascular disease.
+Alcohol abuse and having the diagnosis of one or multiple autoimmune diseases like rheumatoid arthritis is a risk factors for developing heart diseases, like cardiovascular disease.

 When your heart isn’t healthy, it can put added strain on your joints, which can lead to pain.